Joana S. Oliveira - Personal Profiles

 Main Research Fields

-My main research deals with internal (crustal and core) planetary magnetic fields for Mercury and Moon.
+My main research deals with internal (crustal and core) planetary magnetic fields for Mercury, Moon, terrestrial analogs and Mars.

 For the Moon, I study its crustal magnetic field that helps to constrain the early history of the Earth’s satellite.